chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ## 2.Delete Element

-There are different ways to delete element from the list.
+There are different ways to delete elements from the list.
 ```
 1. del
 2. pop()
 3. remove()
 ```
 ### 1.del
-if you removed item using del statement you cant use them for further process.
+if you removed the item using del statement you cant use them for further process.

 Syntax:
 ```python
 del list or element position
 ```
-- if you pass list to del statement then list will completely removed from stack.
+- if you pass the list to the del statement then the list will completely be removed from the stack.

 Example:
 ```python